StephenGlasby/StephenGlasby.github.io/blog.md

 to a common ancestor, and two steps down (to aunt or uncle), and then to their child (your first cousin).

-Here is a small dictionary: a sibling is 1-up-1-down, a parent is 1-up, a son/daughter is 1-down, a grandson/daughter is 2-down and a grandmother/father is 2-up.
+Here is a small dictionary: a sibling (brother/sister) is 1-up-1-down, a parent (mother/father) is 1-up, a child (son/daughter) is 1-down, a grandchild is 2-down and a grandparent is 2-up.
 A second cousin is 3-up-3-down and a third cousin is 4-up-4-down.

 If you go down more than up, you add "once removed" or "twice removed" or "thrice removed" etc. Hence 2-up-3-down is a first cousin once removed, as you